ory/hydra/README.md

 [![HTTP API Documentation](https://img.shields.io/badge/docs-http%20api-blue.svg)](http://docs.hdyra.apiary.io/)
 [![Code Documentation](https://img.shields.io/badge/docs-godoc-blue.svg)](https://godoc.org/github.com/ory/hydra)

-Hydra is a runnable server implementation of the OAuth 2.0 authorization framework and the OpenID Connect Core 1.0.
-Hydra acts as a middle-man infrastructure between your existing application and any OAuth 2.0 / OpenID Connect clients that consume your APIs.
+Hydra offers OAuth 2.0 and OpenID Connect Core 1.0 capabilities as a service.
+Hydra is different, because it works with any existing authentication infrastructure, not just LDAP or SAML.
+By implementing a consent app (works with any programming language) you build a bridge between Hydra and your authentication infrastructure.

+Hydra is able to securely manage JSON Web Keys, and has a sophisticated policy-based access control you can use if you want to.

+Hydra is suitable for green- (new) and brownfield (existing) projects.
+If you are not familiar with OAuth 2.0 and are working on a greenfield project, we recommend evaluating if OAuth 2.0 really serves your purpose.

+**Knowledge of OAuth 2.0 is imperative in understanding what Hydra does and how it works.
+Please familiarize yourself with OAuth 2.0 first.**

+---

 Join our [newsletter](http://eepurl.com/bKT3N9) to stay on top of new developments.
 We answer basic support requests on [Google Groups](https://groups.google.com/forum/#!forum/ory-hydra/new) and [Gitter](https://gitter.im/ory-am/hydra)